Code.Tulsa

 The Cherokee NationTech for the Public GoodCherokee Emerging Technologies Intern

-Black Tech Street is at the forefront of reimagining Greenwood as the world’s leading Black innovation economy, rooted in the legacy of Black Wall Street.
-Through the Greenwood AI/AS Center of Excellence (G-ACE), Black Tech Street is pioneering the development of AI-powered societies, integrating technology into every facet of community and economic life.
+Through the Greenwood AI/AS Center of Excellence (G-ACE), Black Tech Street is pioneering the development of AI-powered societies, integrating technology into every facet of community and economic life for all members of the Tulsa community.

-Urban Coders Guild exists to provide Computer Science education access and opportunities to youth from historically underserved, underrepresented and otherwise under-resourced communities.
+Urban Coders Guild provides Computer Science education to youth from historically underserved, underrepresented and otherwise under-resourced communities.

 The Cherokee Nation is the largest tribe in the United States with more than 450,000 tribal citizens worldwide.
 The Cherokee Nation is committed to protecting its inherent sovereignty, preserving and promoting Cherokee culture, language and values, and improving the quality of life for the next seven generations of Cherokee Nation citizens.